flaper87/meclipse/README.md

 ## How to install? ##

-Use the update site: `http://flaper87.github.com/meclipse/updates/`
+Use the Eclipse update site: `http://flaper87.github.com/meclipse/updates/`, this won't give you a download, as this URL is only considered to be used by Eclipse.

 ## What does Meclipse do? ##